Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 Damian is a veteran math teacher with over two decades of teaching experience.
 After earning his applied mathematics degree from the University of California, San Diego, Damian earned his single subject teaching credential from National University.
 During his time teaching middle school, Damian has served as an instructional math coach, a department chair, a gifted coordinator, and an eighth-grade class sponsor.
 His experiences differentiating instruction and teaching math in a problem-based learning format make him an invaluable asset to VCMS staff.

-Rachel Escobar, 7th/8th Grade Math Teacher
+Randy Cseh, 7th/8th Grade PE Teacher

-[email protected]valley charter middle school amanda reyes
+[email protected]valley charter middle school Randy Cseh

 Arnold Gomez, 7th/8th Grade History Teacher

-Krysta Henriquez, 6th Grade Math Teacher
+Joshua Heffner, 6th Grade PE Teacher

-Stephen Lopez, Athletic Director/PE Teacher
+Stephen Lopez, Athletic Director

 [email protected]valley charter middle school Stephen Lopez